raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 # Bootstrap Environment

 VM1:   Ubuntu with Docker and Minikube

-VM2: HashiCorp Vault (OSS/ENT, cluster or dev mode)
+VM2/3: HashiCorp Vault (OSS/ENT, cluster or dev mode...or co-locate with minikube if you'd like)

 ## Ubuntu Minikube Host